AshleyCodes-1/Chatbot-with-NodeJS/README.md

 # Chatbot with NodeJS using the ChatGPT-3.5-Turbo API

 This project is a chatbot built using Node.js and OpenAI's GPT-3.5 Turbo API.
 This chatbot works in the CLI of the computer and can easily be incorporated to make a standalone chatbot UI for website and apps.
-It uses the following libraries: dotenv, colors, openai, and readline-sync.

 ## Table of Contents